 I have been conducting a lot of secret shopper engagements recently.
-For these projects, I take on the role of a parent and experience exactly what they experience during a client’s school tour.
+For these projects, I take on the role of a parent and experience exactly what they go through during a client’s school tour.
 In the last month alone, I think I have taken around 8 different school tours!

 What are the benefits of having a strong school tour?
 Let’s look at two hypothetical K-8 schools.